redtexts/texts/pannekoek_1936_communist_party.md

 the deeper essential class nature of the proletariat.

 The working class of Europe and America have qualities in itself that enable it to rise with a great force.
-They are decendants [sic] of a middle class of artizans [sic] and farmers who for many centuries have worked their own soil or their own shop as free people.
-They therefore aquired [sic] skill and independence, capability and a strong individuality to act for themselves, persistent industry and the habit of personal energy in work.
+They are descendants of a middle class of artisans and farmers who for many centuries have worked their own soil or their own shop as free people.
+They therefore acquired skill and independence, capability and a strong individuality to act for themselves, persistent industry and the habit of personal energy in work.
 These qualities the modern workers have inherited from their ancestors.
 Dominated thereafter during one or more